semaphoreci/docs/docs/reference/sem-command-line-tool.md

 Put simply, a `workflow` is the execution of a Semaphore 2.0 project.
-Each workflow has its own Workflow ID that uniquely differentiates each workflow execution from the other workflow executions.
+Each workflow has its own Workflow ID that uniquely differentiates each workflow execution from other workflow executions.

-A `workflow` is composed of one or more `pipelines` depending on whether there are promotions or auto promotions in the `workflow`.
-Therefore, a workflow should be viewed of as *a group of pipelines* or, more strictly, as a dynamically configurable, n-ary tree of pipelines.
+A `workflow` is composed of one or more `pipelines` depending on whether there are promotions or auto-promotions in the `workflow`.
+Therefore, a workflow should be viewed of as *a group of pipelines* or, more strictly, as a dynamically-configurable n-ary tree of pipelines.

 #### Secrets